danomatika/swig-openframeworks/README.md

     -- functions
     local dot = glm.dot(v1, v2)

-One **important point**: Most scripting languages cannot support the casting operators which allow the OF math types (ofVec3f, ofMatrix3x3, etc) to be used with functions which take glm type arguments.
+One **important point**: Most scripting languages cannot support the casting operators which allow the oF math types (ofVec3f, ofMatrix3x3, etc) to be used with functions which take glm type arguments.
 To get around this problem, each math type has a special member function which returns the associated glm type:

 * ofVec2f -> glm::vec2: vec2()
 * ofVec3f -> glm::vec3: vec3()